Rancho Calaveras Car Accident and Personal Injury Lawyer

 Also, remember to call your insurance company as soon as possible to report the accident.
-They can work with the insurers for other drivers to work out who is at fault.
+They can work with the insurers for other drivers to determine who is at fault.
 Avoid delay, but remember not to share too much information.
-Some insurers will try to minimize your damages to don’t have to pay out any compensation.Is a Lawyer Really Helpful?
+Some insurers will try to minimize your damages and don't have to pay any compensation.Is a Lawyer Really Helpful?

-For nearly four decades, we’ve seen how the insurance system is stacked against injured victims.
-The worse your injuries, the harder time you will have to get full compensation.
+For nearly four decades, we've seen how the insurance system is stacked against injured victims.
+The worse your injuries, the more challenging time you will have getting total compensation.
 Did your car only suffer a scratch?
-Then an insurer will probably pay out a claim for property damage pretty quickly.
+Then, an insurer will probably pay out a claim for property damage quickly.
 But did you suffer broken bones and a concussion?
-Then expect a struggle getting full compensation for:
+Then expect a struggle getting total compensation for:

 - Medical bills